expo/fyi/eas-vcs-workflow.md

 - It uploads a copy of your working directory to EAS Build.
 - It respects `.gitignore` files (with some exceptions, see the [migration notes](#migration-notes)) or `.easignore` files.

-## Alternative Workflows for working with VCS
+## Alternative workflows for working with VCS

 There are two alternative ways to integrate with version control systems built-in to EAS CLI: you can either integrate more deeply with Git, or not integrate with Git at all.